Wrong Turn (2003 film): Plot

 After the cannibals fall asleep, the group attempts to escape, but their captors awaken and chase them into the forest.
 The group finds previous victims' cars and tries to make up an escape plan.
 Chris gets shot in the leg while trying to distract the cannibals, and the girls take him to a truck, where they find Evan's body.
 Scott attempts another diversion for the other three to escape but gets killed with arrows.
 Jessie, Carly, and Chris stumble upon an old watchtower and call for help using an old radio.
 The cannibals arrive and are alerted when the radio responds to the group's call.
 Unable to get inside, the attackers set the tower on fire, forcing the three to jump out into the trees.
-In the ensuing chase, Carly is half-decapitated by Three Finger, while Jessie and Chris take refuge in a cave.
+In the ensuing chase, Carly is half-decapitated with an axe by Three Finger, who is then thrown from the treetops by Chris.
+Jessie and Chris take refuge behind a waterfall in a cave.
+Jessie tearfully tells Chris that she feels responsible for what happened to her friends, as they had planned the camping trip to cheer her up after her breakup.
+Chris consoles her.

 In the morning, the cannibals find them, pushing Chris down the hill, then taking Jessie back to their cabin.
 Chris survives the fall and meets a police officer, who is promptly shot by Saw Tooth.
-Chris hides under Saw Tooth's truck as he drives back to the cabin.
-Jessie, who is tied down to a bed, watches as the cannibals chop off the dead police officer's head.
+Chris hides in the woods.
+Saw Tooth takes the keys from the dead officer and drives the police truck back to the cabin, while Chris sneaks out of the woods and hides holding on under the truck to go back for Jessie.

-Chris sets the cabin on fire and drives the cannibal's truck into the cabin.
+Back at the cabin, Jessie is tied down to a bed and watches as the cannibals chop off the dead police officer's head.
+Chris sets the cabin on fire and drives the police officer's truck into the cabin.
 He frees Jessie, and as they flee Chris destroys the cabin by shooting at a fuel tank.
 The pair drive away in the cannibals' pickup truck.
 At Maynard's gas station, Chris stops and rips off the map, before leaving.

-In a mid-credits scene, a deputy sheriff who had received the radio call earlier investigates the remains of the destroyed cabin.
-Three Finger, who survived the explosion, rises and kills the deputy while laughing maniacally.
+In a mid-credits scene, a deputy sheriff who had received the radio call earlier investigates the remains of the destroyed cabin and is killed by a maniacally laughing Three Finger, who had survived the explosion.